Talking Calculators for the Visually Impaired in Sri Lanka

 Monday January 15, 2018

-One of the missions of Divinart Foundation is to help and uplift those who are most vulnerable and underprivileged.
+One of the missions of Divinart Foundation is to help and uplift those who are most vulnerable and living in difficulty.
 With the money I have raised through henna, I was able to buy 20 talking-calculators for visually impaired students and individuals in Sri Lanka who have been affected by the civil war.

 In total, these calculators were a value of $500 that were donated to support the educational development and dreams of these thriving war-affected individuals.
 Many of them who I had the privilege of meeting in person had amazing dreams of becoming computer scientists and software engineers despite having a physical impairment.
 Simple educational materials for differently-abled individuals are not readily available in remote areas of Sri Lanka, thus, I saw this as a crucial problem and wholeheartedly wanted to help donate educational materials to the Association of the Visually Handicapped organization located in Killinochi.